-The first line of cybersecurity defense is typically the firewall.
+The first line of cybersecurity defense is typically the firewall which is why implementing cybersecurity is so important. defense is typically the firewall.
 Yet many banks see hardware-based firewalls as inadequate as software-based implementations inside desktop operating systems.

 Hardware solutions don’t typically respond flexibly enough to changing threat requirements, and upgrading often means buying a new machine before the old one can be depreciated.
 It’s too often a costly, complicated endeavor.